 While there is no cure for mesothelioma, some patients can enter remission for months, years, or even decades.

-Mesothelioma patients have the best chances of remission if they undergo aggressive treatments like surgery, chemotherapy, and radiation.
+Mesothelioma patients have the best chance of remission if they undergo treatments like chemotherapy, radiation therapy, and surgery.

 Doctors can help stage 1 mesothelioma patients work toward remission by recommending treatments to remove as much of the cancer as possible.